ulissesalmeida/ikki/README.md

   1. Install dependencies with `mix deps.get`
   2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  3. Install the frontend dependencies with `npm install`
-  3. Start Phoenix endpoint with `mix phoenix.server`
+  4. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Managing the chat rooms

+If you want manage the rooms, you need to access `/admin/rooms` path.
+You'll be prompted to login, just provide the admin username and password configured on environment config file(`config/`).

+## Production

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).